AdobeDocs/experience-manager-cloud-manager.en/help/overview/key-concepts.md

 ---
 title: Key Concepts
-seo-title: Key Concepts
-description: This page lists the key terms associated with Cloud Manager.
-seo-description: Follow this page to understand the key terms associated with Cloud Manager.
-uuid: 2a37810b-98f8-4f01-90de-1e52c754ad16
-contentOwner: jsyal
-products: SG_EXPERIENCEMANAGER/CLOUDMANAGER
-topic-tags: introduction
-discoiquuid: b702dfc0-3534-4d90-af19-8559d8baf6a6
-feature: Getting Started
-level: Beginner
+description: Like all powerful tools, Cloud Manager encompasses many concepts and terms.
+This document summarizes some of the most important for you as you get started using Cloud Manager.
 exl-id: 86dfc976-f3da-479a-9faa-08f40ca909e0
 ---

 # Key Concepts {#key-concepts}

-This page describes some basic terminology used in Cloud Manager.
-We strongly recommend you read this page before reviewing the rest of the Cloud Manager documentation.
+Like all powerful tools, Cloud Manager encompasses many concepts and terms.
+This document summarizes some of the most important for you as you get started using Cloud Manager.

+## Application {#application}

-**Application** The set of customizations and configurations created by a customer in order to adapt the underlying solution for their specific use cases and needs.
-An application is a logical unit which may be composed of multiple artifacts.
+And application is the set of customizations and configurations created by a customer in order to adapt the underlying [solution](#solution) (such as AEM Sites or AEM Assets) for their specific use cases and needs.
+An application is a logical unit which may be composed of multiple [artifacts.](#artifact)

-For example, *We.Retail*.
+An example application is the fictional [WKND lifestyle application.](https://experienceleague.adobe.com/docs/experience-manager-learn/getting-started-wknd-tutorial-develop/overview.html)

+## Artifact {#artifact}

-**Artifact** A deployable unit.
-The result of some build process which transforms source code into a single unit.
-For example a Zip file containing the source code.
+An artifact is a deployable unit and is the result of some build process which transforms source code into a single unit.
+For example a .zip file containing the source code.

+## Artifact Repository {#artifact-repository}

-**Artifact Repository** A storage location where customer-specific artifacts are saved and secured.
+An artifact repository is a storage location where customer-specific [artifacts](#artifact) are saved and secured.

+## Environment {#environment}

-**Environment** A single cluster of virtual machines within a program.
-For AEM, this is composed of an author instance (optionally with an additional cold standby author instance), zero or more publish instances, one or more dispatcher instances, and a load balancer.
+An environment is a single cluster of virtual machines within a [program.](#program) For AEM, this is composed of an authoring instance (optionally with an additional cold standby authoring instance), zero or more publishing instances, one or more dispatcher instances, and a load balancer.

+## git Repository {#git-repository}

-**Git Repository** A location where customer-specific source code is stored, accessible using the Git protocol.
+A git repository is a location where customer-specific source code is stored and is accessible [using git.](https://git-scm.com)

+## Instance {#instance}

-**Instance** A specific virtual server running the AEM solution.
-Instances represent a single logical unit from a deployment perspective.
+An instance is a specific virtual server running the AEM [solution.](#solution) Instances represent a single logical unit from a deployment perspective.

+## Organization {#organization}

-**Organization** Adobe construct representing an Enterprise customer.
-One company may have multiple organizations depending on how they were originally provisioned in Adobe's Identity Management System.
+An organization is an Adobe construct representing an enterprise customer.
+One company may have multiple organizations depending on how they were provisioned in Adobe's Identity Management System (IMS).

+## Pipeline {#pipeline}

-**Pipeline** A set of deployment steps which are executed in sequence.
+A pipeline is a set of deployment steps which are executed in sequence.

+## Product {#product}

-**Product** A specific set of functionality within a solution licensed by an organization.
-Different programs within an organization may be entitled to different sets of products.
-For example, Sites, Assets or Forms.
+A product is a specific set of functionality within a [solution](#solution) licensed by an organization.
+Different [programs](#program) within an organization may be entitled to different sets of products, for example, AEM Sites, AEM Assets, or AEM Forms.

+## Program {#program}

-**Program** A set of environments that support a logical grouping of customer initiatives, usually corresponding to a purchased Service Level Agreements (SLA).
+A program is a set of environments that support a logical grouping of customer initiatives, usually corresponding to a purchased service level agreements (SLA).
 Each program has exactly one production environment and may have many non-production environments.

+## Solution {#solution}

-**Solution** One of the Adobe [!UICONTROL Experience Cloud] solutions.
-For example, Adobe Experience Manager, or Adobe Target, or Adobe Analytics.
+A solution is one of the Adobe [!UICONTROL Experience Cloud] solutions.
+For example, Adobe Experience Manager, Adobe Target, or Adobe Analytics.

+## Step {#step}

-**Step** A configured instruction set that accomplishes some unit of work, building block of a pipeline.
+A step is a configured instruction set that accomplishes some unit of work as a building block of a [pipeline.](#pipeline)